ryuji-konishi/AplacChat/frontend/README Setup frontend on MacOS.md

 ```
 dotnet ef migrations add CreateDatabase
 ```
-Enter the following command to execute the migration that creates a new schema 'aplacchat' in DB if doesn't exist.
+Enter the following command to execute the migration that updates the database according to the model design.
+Also it creates database if doesn't exit.
 ```
 dotnet ef database update
 ```

 If the command fails make sure the environment variable is correctly set.

-#### Text Character Set
+### Text Character Set (MySQL specific)
 There is a requirement that MySQL tables can contain text characters in UTF8 codec, primarily for Japanese language.
 To do this, text columns in MySQL tables have to be set 'utf8mb4' in character set property, and SQL query below shows an example.
 ```
 CREATE TABLE t1